Clicky

 sponsor

 Greater Long Island’s North Shore Spotlight is brought to you by Keith Dawson of The Dawson Team of Signature Premier Properties.
-Click here to view the team’s current listings.
+Click here to view current listings.

 The best way to properly tour the natural beauty of Suffolk County’s North Shore is with a car ride on Route 25A, an absolute gem of a Long Island travel corridor.